HomeblogsHealth and wellnessTop 10 Health Benefits of Banana- Nutrition and Side Effects

 8. Prevents Asthma

-Eating bananas are beneficial in preventing wheezing in children who are having asthma.
+The benefits of banana shake or whole bananas include preventing wheezing in children who have asthma.
 Bananas contain antioxidants and potassium and thus, they are effective against asthma.
 But better-designed studies are required to claim the statement.

 9. Cancer Preventive Properties